whleucka/hyper/docs/CONTROLLERS.md

 Controllers are responsible for processing user requests, managing application logic, and generating responses.
 In Nebula, controllers help you separate concerns by encapsulating related actions and behavior in individual classes.

+## Controller Path

+The controller files are stored in `/app/Controllers` directory.

 ## Creating Controllers

 To create a controller in Nebula, follow these steps: